 - Providing you with an opportunity to learn more about members' rights and university governance.

 - Meeting members from other constituencies and learning about their concerns.

 - Service as a member of the UMFA Board of Representatives is considered service to the university community, and consequently counts towards your service responsibilities (Article 36.2 of the Collective Agreement).

 - Attending meetings of the Board of Representatives.
 An "alternate" member of your constituency can attend in your place if you are not available.
 The Board of Representatives meets once a month, usually in the UMFA boardroom, for about 90 minutes.
 Coffee, juice, and cookies are provided at each meeting.
 Total time commitment including meeting-related reading and "travel time" would be 2-3 hours per month.
 There are not usually Board meetings over the summer.

 - Reporting on the concerns of your constituents at a meeting of the Board of Representatives once during the academic year.

 - Organizing constituency meetings as required.
 Normally, a constituency meeting is held prior to a round of bargaining, but a representative might wish to organize constituency meetings at other times.

 - Communicating with members of the constituency regarding UMFA business.
 Some representatives send e-mail summaries of meetings of the Board of Representatives to their constituents.
 Others communicate with their constituents about specific UMFA issues via e-mail.
 Some communicate informally with their constituents.

 - Advising the Association of possible violations of the collective agreement, for example, possible violations of evaluation processes, or hiring, tenure, or promotion procedures.

-- Advising Members who have questions or concerns pertaining to the UMFA Collective Agreement to contact the Contract Administrator through the Association office at (204) 474-8272.
+- Advising Members who have questions or concerns pertaining to the UMFA Collective Agreement to contact the Association office at (204) 474-8272.